-The Economic Planning Unit (EPU) is the principal government agency responsible for preparing the national development plans.
-The Unit began on 24 April 1956 as the Economic Secretariat to the Economic Committee of the Federal Executive Council.
-The Economic Secretariat underwent reorganisastion as the Economic Planning Unit in 1961 and headed by the Deputy Secretary (Economics) in the Prime Minister's Department.
-Starting in 1970, EPU is headed by a director general with Tan Sri Dato' Thong Yaw Hong becoming its first Director General.
+The Ministry of Economy is the principal government agency responsible for preparing the national development plans.
+This ministry started on 24th April 1956 with the establishment of the Economic Secretariat to the Economic Committee of the Federal Executive Council.
+The Economic Secretariat was reorganized into UPE in 1961 and headed by the Deputy Chief Secretary (Economics) in the Prime Minister's Department.
+Starting in 1970, the EPU was headed by a Director General with Tan Sri Dato' Thong Yaw Hong appointed as the first Director General.

-With the change of government after the 14th general election in 2018, EPU underwent another restructuring to become the new Ministry of Economic Affairs (MEA).
-MEA's mandate and main roles is to lead the national socioeconomic development through effective planning to ensure development, which are inclusive, fair and equitable.
-MEA’s other responsibility include overseeing 31 agencies, statutory bodies, government link companies and state economic development corporations.
-Based on the Cabinet decision on 18th December 2020, EPU was formally dissolved with all its functions and roles taken over by MEA.
-Thus, MEA’s functions are more comprehensive covering planning, implementation, regulating and monitoring.
+With the change of government after the 14th general election in 2018, UPE has been restructured into a ministry, which is the Ministry of Economic Affairs (MEA).
+MEA's main mandate is to lead the nation's socioeconomic development through quality planning toward inclusive, fair, and equitable national development.
+In addition, the MEA is also given supervisory responsibility for 31 agencies, statutory bodies, government-related companies and state economic development corporations.
+Following the decision of the Council of Ministers dated 18 December 2019, the UPE was officially dissolved, with the role and functions of the UPE being taken over by the MEA.
+With that, the MEA function is more comprehensive, covering aspects of planning, implementation, monitoring, and regulation.

-EPU was reestablished as an agency under the Prime Minister's Department with the formation of the new Cabinet on 10th March 2020.
-EPU take over the role and functions of MEA when MEA was disbanded.
+The EPU was re-established as an agency under the Prime Minister's Department following the formation of the new Cabinet on 10 March 2020.
+The EPU took over the role and responsibilities of the MEA when the MEA was dissolved.

-Since its existence six decade ago, EPU’s role and functions in preparing the nation’s medium and long-term development plans have not change much even though it has underwent many restructuring, dissolution and reestablishment.
-EPU always realigned the nation’s development philosophy in line with the changes in government and current development policies.
+Since its establishment almost six decades ago, the role and function of the EPU in preparing the national development planning plan for the medium and long term have not changed much, even though it has gone through several processes of reorganization, dissolution and re-establishment.
+EPU always aligns the philosophy of development with changes in Government administration and current development policies.